Moving to another country

 Download all of the apps needed for your new move; this includes things like genius scan because you never know how long it will take for your internet/computers to be set up at home and if an important document needs to be sent then you can rely on your iPhone to do it.

 Although I struggled through that first posting I was able to come away with a few lessons, I am now articulate when sourcing homes and areas my family, and we have been triumphant with the choices we have made so far.
 You won’t always get the luxury of having time to plan out the next move; however, if you can, at least, follow the basic guidelines above, then you are one step closer to a smoother transition.

-Pets aren’t always included in the move
+Pets aren’t always included when moving to another country

-Ensure that you do your research, way up the cost of your pet relocation along with the age an appropriateness of the relocation of your pet.
+Ensure that you do your research, way up the cost of your pet relocation along with the age appropriateness of the relocation of your pet.
 Whether it is the age of the animal or the type of animal, you may want to consider whether you are willing to bring your pet with you.